alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 ### 🔦 Speed of Light

-There is one aspect of the new physics that has been challenged many many times but which every time comes out victorious and reinforced: the constant speed of light, which is also the maximum possible speed in the universe.
+What about the **crown jewels of the new physics**?
+Special relativity has been challenged many, many times, but every time it comes out victorious and reinforced: the speed of light is still the maximum possible speed in the universe.

 A little anecdote can illustrate the strength of this conviction among physicists.
 In 2012 a colleague at a previous job asked me what I thought about the discovery